coumbaya/lift/README.md

 `--nameDB` or `-n <db_name>`: with the DB name

 Then, you can launch LIFT's deduction algorithm:

-`--setWinSlice` or `-ws <window_in_seconds>`: for setting the maximum temporal distance between first and last subquery, defining the input DB slice (by default 3600 seconds)

 `--setWinJoin` or `-wj <window_in_seconds>`: for setting the maximum joinable window interval gap between two subqueries or triple patterns (by default 3600 seconds)